 Stock Option Awards.
-We have in place a non-employee director compensation policy whereby a non-employee director who continued to serve beyond an Annual Meeting of Shareholders receive a stock option to purchase 15,000 shares granted on the date of each Annual Meeting of Shareholders, with an exercise price equal to the fair market value of the common stock on the date of grant.
-For stock option grants prior to 2015, stock options vested in equal monthly increments over a period of one year.
-For stock options granted in 2015 and 2016 and future stock option grants, the grants vest over three years in equal monthly installments.
-Newly elected directors joining the Board of Directors during the period between Annual Meeting of Shareholders receive a grant for a pro rata amount of the 15,000 shares subject to option (reflecting the period of time until the next Annual Meeting of Shareholders).
-In addition, each future nonemployee director who joins the Board of Directors will also receive a one-time stock option to purchase 15,000 shares on the date of such director's appointment.
+We have in place a non-employee director compensation policy whereby a non-employee director who continued to serve beyond an Annual Meeting of Shareholders receives a stock option to purchase 17,500 shares granted on the date of each Annual Meeting of Shareholders, with an exercise price equal to the fair market value of the common stock on the date of grant.
+Non-employee directors received a stock option to purchase 17,500 shares 17,500 shares 17,500 shares at the 2018 Annual Meeting of Shareholders.
+Such stock options vest in equal monthly increments over a period of one year.
+Newly elected directors joining the Board of Directors during the period between Annual Meetings of Shareholders receive a grant for a pro rata amount of the shares subject to the option (reflecting the period of time until the next Annual Meeting of Shareholders).
+In addition, each future non-employee director who joins the Board of Directors will also receive a one-time stock option to purchase 17,500 shares on the date of such director's appointment which will vest in equal monthly installments over three years.
 These equity grants are made under the terms of Vericel's then-existing equity compensation plans, as previously approved by the shareholders.

-Stock options issued to directors shall terminate and may no longer be exercised after the first to occur of (a) the expiration date of the option, (b) 24 months after the date on which the service to Vericel is terminated, or (c) a change in control to the extent provided in the stock option agreement.
+Stock options issued to directors shall terminate and may no longer be exercised after the first to occur of (a) the expiration date of the option, (b) 24 months after the date on which the service to Vericel is terminated, or (c) a Change in Control to the extent provided in the stock option agreement.